joncody/utils/README.md

 # `utils.js` – Universal JavaScript Utility Library

-A lightweight, dependency-free utility library offering common type checks, deep copying, data conversion, DOM utilities, polyfills, and more — all in one powerful module.
+A lightweight, utility library offering common type checks, deep copying, data conversion, DOM utilities, polyfills, and more — all in one powerful module.

 ---